Cracked.com: Books

 Cracked.com released its first book, You Might Be a Zombie and Other Bad News, in 2010.
 Published by the Penguin Group's Plume division, the book features 20 articles that had previously appeared on the website, and 18 that are new to the book.
 The book is formatted as a comedy trivia book, and includes chapters like 'The Four Most Badass Presidents of All Time' and 'The Awful Truth Behind Five Items on Your Grocery List'.

 It reached #9 on The New York Times secondary "Paperback Advice & Misc." best sellers list, and sold more than 40,000 copies.
 As part of the marketing campaign, Cracked encouraged fans to post pictures of themselves alongside the book with 50-word captions.

 Crown Publishing Group acquired the rights to Cracked writer Daniel O'Brien's How to Fight Presidents, for more than $60,000.
-The book will be a comedic look at the secret to fighting and defeating every U.S. President in history.
+The book is a comedic look at the secret to fighting and defeating every U.S. President in history.

 Cracked.com released its second book, The De-Textbook: The Stuff You Didn't Know About the Stuff You Thought You Knew, on October 29, 2013.